 How long does the data request process take?

-The length of time between when data are requested and when they are received varies greatly depending on the number of requests in progress, the clarity and complexity of the request, the data elements needed and the availability of the program manager and Participating Agency staff to work on the request.
-If you have a deadline, plan for the process to take a minimum of six months.
-Please note, that Participating Agencies recognize the importance and value of this work; however, work must be accommodated alongside existing workloads.
+The length of the data request process varies depending on the number of requests in progress, the clarity and complexity of the request, the data elements needed and the availability of the Participating Agency staff to work on the request.
+Please communicate any deadlines you may have in your data request and we will do our best to meet them.